FERPA stands for the “Family Educational Rights and Privacy Act,” the federal law that governs the privacy of students’ academic records.

 - Even if speaking to a parent is permitted, it is not required.
 A key question to think about is, “What is in the student’s best interest in this case?”

-- Unless the situation is an emergency, it’s approprate to tell parents that you will look into the situation and call them back.
-This is especially important when the privacy information says “Call Dean of Students” – this often signals that the family situation is complex, and we may have permission to talk to some family members but not others.
+- Unless the situation is an emergency, it’s appropriate to tell parents that you will look into the situation and call them back.
+This is especially important when the privacy information says “Call Registrar” – this often signals that the family situation is complex, and we may have permission to talk to some family members but not others.

-Below is more detailed information about FERPA and its implications for faculty.
+Below is more detailed information about FERPA and its implications for faculty & staff.

 Types of Information

-Directory information on a student can be released to anyone UNLESS the student has “Release NO information to ANYONE” as his/her privacy status.
+Directory information on a student can be released to anyone UNLESS the student has “RELEASE NO INFORMATION” or “RELEASE NO DIRECTORY INFO” as their privacy status.
 Few of our students fall into this category, but the ones who do have specifically asked us to withhold all information (sometimes because they wish to avoid any contact with a particular individual).
 By law, we cannot even admit that these students attend Allegheny – all we can say is “I have no information about anyone of that name.”

 Education Records can be released only as described below: